latent-to/developer-docs/docs/resources/glossary.md

 ### Issuance

 The total amount of TAO circulating in the Bittensor network.
-Includes TAO that is help in wallets and subnet liquidity pools, as well as TAO that is locked as subnet registration fees.
+Includes TAO that is held in wallets and subnet liquidity pools, as well as TAO that is locked as subnet registration fees.

-This can be viewed on Bittensor explorers such as [TAO.app](https://tao.app) and [TAOstats](https://taostats.io).
+This can be viewed on Bittensor explorers such as [TAO.app's Tokenomics Dashboard](https://www.tao.app/tokenomics), or [TAOstats](https://taostats.io).

-To query it directly from the change, see: [Subtensor Storage Query Example: Total Issuance](../subtensor-nodes/subtensor-storage-query-examples.md#123-totalissuance)
+To query it directly from the chain, see: [Subtensor Storage Query Example: Total Issuance](../subtensor-nodes/subtensor-storage-query-examples.md#123-totalissuance)

 See also: [Recycling, burning, and locking](#recycling-and-burning)